CristianoZitarosa/rovingTabindex/README.md

 - The `handleclick` method, it is not shown in the video, but without it, the custom `radio-group` would be not usable by the mouse.
 I have set a check to allow only clicks on radio-button elements;

-- To __meet missing requirements__ from dispositions, I have also disabled part of the __"setup initial state"__ (visible as comment from `line 18`) in the `radio-group.js` because it sets up the first `radio-button` as already selected and focused when the page is loaded.
+- To __meet missing requirements__ from dispositions, I have also disabled part of the "setup initial state" (visible as comment from `line 18`) in the `radio-group.js` because it sets up the first `radio-button` as already selected and focused when the page is loaded.

-  I have left the `tabIndex = 0` on the first `radio-button` to let it to be focused with `Tab` and `Shift Tab` but now, as per requirements it is possible and only if one wants to do, to select any of the buttons moving in the `radio-group` by arrow keys and selecting by `Mouse-Click`, `Space` or `Enter`;
+  I have left the `tabIndex = 0` on the first `radio-button` to let it to be focused with `Tab` and `Shift Tab` but now, as per requirements it is possible and only if one wants to do, to select any of the buttons moving in the `radio-group` by arrow keys and choosing by `Mouse-Click`, `Space` or `Enter`;

 - The CSS (partially adapted from [this repository](https://github.com/udacity/ud891/tree/gh-pages/lesson2-focus/05-radio-group) where one can find another way to face the same problem, a lesson part of the [Udacity Web Accessibility course](https://eu.udacity.com/course/web-accessibility--ud891)).